dmeldrum6/P-A-L/README.md

 - **LM Studio**: Enable CORS in server settings
 - **Ollama**: May need to run with `OLLAMA_ORIGINS=* ollama serve`

-## 🎯 Tips for Best Experience

-1. **Choose the Right Model**:
-   - For speed: Use GPT-3.5-turbo or small local models
-   - For quality: Use GPT-4 or larger local models
-   - For privacy: Use local models (LM Studio/Ollama)

-2. **Customize the Personality**: Experiment with different system prompts to find your perfect buddy

-3. **Manage Costs**: If using OpenAI, monitor your API usage.
-P-A-L limits responses to 150 tokens by default

-4. **Use the Minimize Button**: Hide the sidebar when you need full screen space

 ## 📝 License

 MIT License - Feel free to modify and share!

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest features
-- Submit pull requests
-- Share your custom personality prompts

 ## ⚠️ Disclaimer